Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-06-22 - Interrupts Cont..md

 ## Sync vs. Async Interrupt
 ### SYNC
 Program interrupts and CPU/memory related hardware failures.

+> It is synchronized with the execution of the code.

 Examples: Accessing memory you are not supposed to or trying to executing a sensitive instruction while not in kernel mode (supervisor mode).

 > "You commit an action and based on that action a interrupt occurs immediately"